 - Distressed Dude: Dipper has to be saved from being killed by Gideon.

 - Mabel tells Gideon they can still be friends after turning him down.
 She was lying to get the amulet from him; after she gets it, she tells him there's no way she'll be friends with someone who just tried to murder her brother.

 - Ghost Butler: When Gideon lures Dipper to the old cliff-side factory, the first thing he does is slam the door shut.

 - Grand Romantic Gesture: Gideon pressures Mabel into continuing to date him with these, like training a parrot to squawk out an invitation to a dance, or setting off fireworks that spell out her name.

 - Hes Not My Boyfriend: Mable keeps saying this even though she reluctantly agrees to go on another date every time he asks her.

 - I Don't Want to Ruin Our Friendship: Mabel's reason why she won't date Gideon.
 He doesn't take it well.

-- Ignored Epiphany: A minor one, Played for Laughs: Wendy, when listing off her old boyfriends, realizes that she isn't sure if she actually broke up with one of them, and "No wonder he keeps calling me!"
+- Ignored Epiphany: A minor one, Played for Laughs: Wendy, when listing off her old boyfriends, realizes that she isn't sure if she actually got around to breaking up with one of them, and "No wonder he keeps calling me!"
 She then gets a call, glances at her phone, rolls her eyes at whatever she sees and casually presses "Ignore".

 - Murder the Hypotenuse: Gideon, believing that Dipper is trying to ruin his relationship with Mable, tries to kill Dipper after trying to end the relationship for Mable.
 Thankfully, Mable is there to save her brother.

 - Nice to the Waiter: The aversion of this trope is the first hint that Gideon is not a Nice Guy.